kevinveenbirkenbach/cymais/docs/analysis/market/global/analysis.md

   - Tools for process automation and data-driven decision-making

 ## 4. Pricing Segments and Cost Structure
-CyMaIS offers a range of solutions tailored to different budget levels and technical needs, including:
+Infinito.Nexus offers a range of solutions tailored to different budget levels and technical needs, including:

 - **Low-Priced Segment (Basic Setup):**
   - **Costs:** Approximately €10,000–30,000